 For those entities that generate large numbers of bills each month such as utilities, telecommunications and cable TV providers and retailers, processing services offer significant advantages.
-While billing is one of the most important functions in an organization, the applications supporting it do not fall into the mission critical category.
-Due to the large volumes generated even by small companies, there are advantages to handing over the process to a third party that specializes in the billing process.
+While billing is one of the most important functions in an organization, the applications supporting it do not fall into the mission-critical category.
+Due to the large volumes generated even by small companies, there are advantages to handing over the process to a third party that specializes in billing.

-The telecommunications and cable TV industries in particular have needs that lend themselves to the use of processing services for billing.
+The telecommunications and cable TV industries, in particular, have needs that lend themselves to the use of processing services for billing.
 Telecommunications is an industry that has enjoyed healthy growth rates in recent years due to ongoing technological development.
-Since the divestiture of AT&T, there has been much jockeying for position between telephone companies and cable TV companies for the expected lucrative market for new information/entertainment services for consumers.
-Today, it appears that both will have a role, with companies in one area acquiring or joining forces with those in the other to better position them to offer services.
+Since the divestiture of AT&T, there has been much jockeying for position between telephone companies and cable TV companies for the already lucrative market for new information/entertainment services for consumers.
+Today, it appears that both will have a role, with companies in one area acquiring or joining forces with those in the other to better position them to offer services, and establish themselves early on as technology and service leaders on the information superhighway.

 Cable television technology is providing opportunities for new and different services.
 Pay-per-view options allow viewers to choose specific programs for which they are willing to pay extra fees.
 Interactive services offer opportunities to conduct transactions through cable television.
 This flexibility for the viewer translates into additional complexities for the billing process.
 At the same time, the use of cellular phones is increasing and providers of such services are offering new options.
 Once again, the billing process needs to be sophisticated and flexible.

 The cable television industry has historically been a heavy user of outside services.
-Many of the operators have been small businesses that saw the economic advantages of using a service bureau.
+Many of the operators have been small businesses and have seen the economic advantages of using a service bureau.
 As their billing needs become more complex, these businesses are expected to increase their use of processing services in this area.
 The cellular industry also has taken advantage of the flexibility that outside services can provide.
 As this industry continues to grow, demand for billing services is expected to grow accordingly.